 In order to do this, you will need to be aware of tax, national insurance and other factors that will affect the records you need to keep as a sole trader.

 To help you understand your duties and to get your book-keeping done painlessly, here’s the low-down on setting up your sole trader accounts.

 1. Open a separate bank account

 A sole trader is not legally separate from their business, so a separate business bank account is not a legal requirement.
-However, there are definite advantages to keeping you business and personal finances separate.
+However, there are definite advantages to keeping your business and personal finances separate.

-If you only have a personal bank account you will have to be more explicit in your records and specify which expenses were personal and which were business related.
+If you only have a personal bank account you will have to be more explicit in your records and specify which expenses were personal and which were business-related.
 This will affect how you record expenses and income, and will take you more time.